 I try to keep my makeup as simple as possible when visiting the Walt Disney World parks; with the heat and the humidity there’s no point wearing a full face of makeup when most of it won’t last the day.

-I try to stick to a few basics: foundation or CC cream, concealer, mascara and lip gloss.
+I try to stick to a few basics: foundation or CC cream, concealer, mascara, lip gloss, and definitely a setting spray.
 Occasionally I’ll add blush or a little more eye makeup but it depends on how long I’ll be in the parks and what the weather will be like, and for the most part, the basics are enough to make me feel a little more presentable!

 Prepare your skin

 Since moving to Central Florida I’ve discovered that my daytime moisturizer needs to be a lot lighter than my evening one, otherwise my makeup doesn’t last five minutes once I step out into the humidity!